Microsoft-Web/NodeCamp/Presentation/CreatingTheUI/CreatingTheUI/Demo.md

 <a name="Overview" />
 ## Overview ##

 This demo introduces the Jade templating language and Jade templates to build up views.
-Also, its introduces Bootstrap and how to use it in combination with Jade.
+Additionally, this demo introduces Bootstrap and how to use it in combination with Jade.

 <a id="goals" />
 ### Goals ###